WATCH: Two Alberta men both leave behind children and loving families after Tofino fishing boat tragedy. Tess van Straaten reports.

 Beckley leaves behind a wife and three young girls aged three, six and eight.

-A gofundme page set up to help the family says he was the sole provider.
+page set up to help the family says he was the sole provider.

 The Calgarian had taken the job in December, leaving his family behind, and his girls were counting down the days until they could see him again.